adamdjbrett/doctrineofdiscovery.org/_posts/2023-09-27-churches-solidarity-wabanaki-alliance.md

 ---
-title: "Living  into  Christ's  Great  Commandment,  Our  Baptismal  Covenant,  and  the  Biblical  Imperative to Do Justice: How Do We Stand in Solidarity with Wabanaki Nations?"
+title: "How Do Christians Stand in Solidarity with Wabanaki Nations?"
 excerpt_separator: "<!--more-->"
 categories:
   - Blog